What's behind the growth slump? Takeaways from census data | Taiwan News | 2021/04/27

 TROUBLE COUNTING LATINOS?

 In fact, the process was expected to go even better for the GOP.
-Texas and Florida were each expected to gain a seat, as was Arizona.
+Texas had been predicted to gain three seats, Florida two and Arizona one.
 Those shortfalls were a shocker for demographers, and there were so few details in the data it was hard to understand what happened.

 One possibility is that Latinos weren't properly counted.
 Latinos make up a large segment of the population in the three states that didn't gain expected seats.
-Trump unsuccessfully pushed to add a citizenship question to the census, sparking allegations that he hoped to intimidate Latinos from participating in the process.
+Trump unsuccessfully pushed to add a citizenship question to the census, sparking allegations that he hoped to intimidate immigrants or people in the country illegally from participating in the process.
 The actual count started during the coronavirus pandemic when it was especially hard to reach certain populations.

 It may be that the gap between expected gains and actual ones is the first sign of a Hispanic undercount.
 But it's too soon to tell without the more detailed data due out in the fall.